 Kara Lyons is a sculptor whose work embraces installation, live performance, public commissions and gallery exhibition.
 Drawing is an essential part of the process of developing all of her work via sketching and visualisation.
 Drawing is also pursued as a creative medium in its own right.
 She has been working on a series of drawings which reference folkloric tales and archetypes as metaphors for current events and states of mind.

-Kara works with Paul Haywood on the project Guna to Goods to create artowkrs using metal recycled from firearms.
+Kara works with Paul Haywood on the project Guns to Goods to create artworks using metal recycled from firearms.

 Paul makes paintings, photographs and drawings; experiments with simple abstract composition, limited colour palettes and arrangements of tone that play to with perceptions of depth and space in the picture plane.